Maidstone, Ontario

 Maidstone, Ontario, is a small village on Essex County Road 34 in the municipality of Tecumseh, Ontario, Canada, since amalgamation in 1999.
-The town has a post office, a school, baseball diamonds, a park, a church, a church hall, a community center and a grain elevator.
+The community includes a post office, a school, baseball diamonds, a park, a church, a church hall, a community centre, a grain elevator, and a fuel service station located in the community.

 The community was served by three main Provincial Highways in the past: Highway 3, until it was diverted onto its current alignment in 1977, Highway 114 (now just Malden Road, from CR 34/Former Highway 3, north to Middle Road, CR 46), and Highway 98, which was decommissioned in 1970, and became Essex County Road 46.
 It is also served by the very busy Manning Road (Essex CR 19).